What to expect when you visit our TravelHub

 To ensure everyone’s safety, we have had to change the way in which we do things and we’d like to share what to expect before you visit us.

-To begin with we will be open to Ridacard customers only, Monday to Saturday at Waverley Bridge from 0900-1700 hours.
+To begin with we will be open to Ridacard customers only, Monday to Saturday at Waverley Bridge and Shandwick Place from 0830-1730 hours.

 Before you visit us, please read our advice below: